davidwesst/davidwesst.github.io/src/blog/fulfillment-through-cake-and-ice-cream/index.md

 ---

-title: "Personal and Professional Fulfillment through Cake and Ice Cream"
+title: Personal and Professional Fulfillment through Cake and Ice Cream
-date: "2022-01-12T14:41:00-06:00"
+date: 2022-01-12T14:41:00-06:00
 tags:
   - accomplishment
   - fulfillment
   - family
   - food
-description: "I made a cake and two kinds of ice cream, from scratch, for my daughter's birthday.
-The process of making a plan, adapting, executing, delivering, and being validated highlighted how important it is to feel fulfilled, both personally and professionally."
+description: I made a cake and two kinds of ice cream, from scratch, for my daughter's birthday.
+The process of making a plan, adapting, executing, delivering, and being validated highlighted how important it is to feel fulfilled, both personally and professionally.
-social_image: "cake.jpg"
+social_image: cake.jpg
-social_image_alt: "A picture of a homemade vanilla layer cake with white buttercream frosting between layers and on top, but not around the sides exposing the layers.
-The cake is resting on a wooden cutting board sitting on a kitchen counter."
+social_image_alt: A picture of a homemade vanilla layer cake with white buttercream frosting between layers and on top, but not around the sides exposing the layers.
+The cake is resting on a wooden cutting board sitting on a kitchen counter.

 ---

 I daughter turned four at the beginning of this year, and I made her a cake and two kinds of ice cream.
 From scratch.